 Limited – Only provides your chosen powers to the designated person

 You can provide authority under a power of attorney to anyone you want, although it is crucial that the person is someone you trust to act in your best interests.
 You can also revoke a power of attorney at any time if you have the capacity to do so.
 A legal expert can help you execute these documents properly, and advise you on the legal implications associated with granting these powers to a trusted individual..

 Guardianship and Conservatorship

-An elder law expert in Colorado may also help families with guardianship and conservatorship.
+An elder law expert in Colorado may also help families with Colorado guardianship and conservatorship.
 Guardianship outlines who will care for someone should they have physical or mental issues that prevent them from making decisions on their own.
 This may become necessary when a person is suffering from Alzheimer’s or dementia and does not have powers of attorney in place.

-Conservatorship is similar to guardianship, but it’s mostly focused on financials.
+Conservatorship is similar to a Colorado guardianship, but it’s mostly focused on financials.
 It provides the conservator the power to control the elderly person’s estate, ensuring that they have the money needed to meet their financial obligations and continue to be able to afford food, shelter, and health care.

 These are just some of the most common tasks associated with elder law in Colorado.
 If you have any questions regarding elder law, contact an attorney in Colorado who focuses on this area of the law.